benIT/sculpin-blog-skeleton/source/_posts/2017-03-31-setting-up-a-php-cool-development-environment.md

 ---
 In this post, I list the components of my dev environment.
+This list can be useful when initializing a new project or starting a new job.

 ##Make use of a cool virtualisation solution

 I choose [Vagrant](https://www.vagrantup.com/).
 Take the time to create cool provisioning scripts.
 In case of problem, you will be able to set up quickly your env!
 **VERSION your provisioning scripts!**

 ##Reproduce the exact same stack than the prod env

  - OS
  - php version
  - php.ini conf: /etc/php5/apache2/php.ini & /etc/php5/cli/php.ini